Samir70/maths-elo-api/README.md

 ## If you want to run this app on your own computer:
 Clone the repo.

-Then you need to `npm install` for both the root directory (for the server) and in the client directory (for the UI).
+Then you need to `npm install` in both the root directory (for the server) and in the client directory (for the UI).
 It's easiest to start server and UI from differnt command lines. `npm start` is suitable for both.

 ## Tech stack